fetchai/agents-aea/CONTRIBUTING.md

 ## <a name="question"></a> Question or Problem?

-Please use [Github Discussions][ghdiscussion] for support related questions and general discussions.
+Please use [GitHub Discussions][ghdiscussion] for support related questions and general discussions.
 Do NOT open issues as they are for bug reports and feature requests.
 This is because:

 - Questions and answers stay available for public viewing so your question/answer might help someone else.
-- Github Discussions voting system ensures the best answers are prominently visible.
+- GitHub Discussions voting system ensures the best answers are prominently visible.

 ## <a name="issue"></a> Found a Bug?